 Suzuki-rōshi: Yeah.
 Nowadays that is what they say.
-More and more, you know, if you think more and more and more nothing [laughs]-just nature, you know.
+More and more, if you think more and more and more, nothing [laughs]-just nature.
 That is hosshō, we say.
-That is the greatest being, and it is-ultimate [?] dharma-nature-dharma-nature which covers everything, which can be a nature of various phenomenal being.
+[Hosshō: The real nature of the phenomenal world; the original state of phenomena.]
+That is the greatest being, and it is-ultimate dharma-nature-dharma-nature which covers everything, which can be a nature of various phenomenal being.